CalebQ42/LinuxPA/README.md

 # TODO (Might be in order)
 1. MAKE IT BETTER
-1. Add settings menu
 1. Add updater for .AppImage files
 1. Download .AppImage files (maybe)
 1. Check if all apps are closed when it closes and ask if you want to force stop the apps.
-1. Portable wine (Should be able to get a working version from PlayOnLinux, but I need to add a check to see if filesystem is EXT as Wine doesn't like filesystems w/o permission control)